theolm/kmp-record/README.md

 )
 ```

-For now the configuration options are pretty limited.
+For now the configuration options are pretty limited to MPEG_4 and WAV.
 If you need a different configuration (e.g. different format), please open an issue or a PR.